-- After cooking each tortilla stack hot tortillas and wrap in foil to reserve heat.
+- After cooking each tortilla stack hot tortillas and wrap them in foil to preserve heat.

 - Turn the same skillet to high, place one layer of shrimp and cook for 1 minute on the first side to blacken the seasonings then flip and cook for an additional 1 minute.
 The shrimp should be white through the center.
 Remember: the shrimp is dead, so make sure not to overcook!
 Work quickly between batches.

 - Remove cooked shrimp and set aside.
 Repeat the same method until all of the shrimp is cooked.

 How to Build the Tacos

 - Place as little or as much (we recommend much!) shrimp onto the tortilla.

 - Drizzle liberally with the cilantro and charred jalapeño aioli.

 - Top with a pinch of cilantro, a pinch of onion, and a fresh squeeze of lime juice.

 - Eat two before you tell anyone that the food is ready and enjoy!